Umeshpotha/house_Price_prediction/README.md

 # house_Rent_prediction
-Used Linear Regression to predict the house Rents
+Used Linear Regression to predict the house prices